Codec-Tejas/Credit-Card-Performance-Analytics/README.md

 - Risk and credit teams monitoring activation and delinquency rates
 - Leadership reviewing overall portfolio health

-## Business Impact

-- Replaces manual, spreadsheet-based reporting with a single connected data model, so the same numbers don't get recalculated by hand for every request
-- Puts revenue, interest, and risk side by side across every segment a business would actually care about — state, card category, occupation, income group, age group, marital status, dependents, education level, and expenditure type — instead of exporting separate cuts of the data for each one
-- Shows which segments carry the most delinquency risk (by occupation, in the current model) alongside their revenue contribution, so risk and revenue can be weighed together instead of looked at separately
-- Breaks down revenue by payment method (swipe, chip, online) and by expenditure category (bills, grocery, travel, fuel, entertainment), which supports questions about where spending is concentrated, not just how much of it there is
-- Turns recurring questions — "how is Blue vs Platinum performing," "which states drive revenue," "are high-income customers actually the most valuable ones" — into a filter click instead of a new analysis request each time
-- Gives a single source of truth for customer and transaction numbers, so different teams aren't working off different exports of the same underlying data

-## Key Objectives

-- Centralize customer and transaction data in a relational database rather than flat files
-- Build a data model that supports slicing revenue and risk by demographic and card attributes
-- Deliver two focused report pages — customer analytics and transaction analytics — instead of one overloaded dashboard
-- Keep the model simple enough (two tables, one relationship) to be maintainable and easy to extend

-## Automation, Time Savings & Decision-Making Benefits

-Moving from manual CSV analysis to a MySQL-to-Power BI pipeline automates the parts of reporting that would otherwise be repeated by hand:

-- **Automation** — data is loaded once via `LOAD DATA INFILE` and refreshed through Power BI rather than re-processed in spreadsheets each time
-- **Time savings** — filtering by quarter, card category, or gender is a slicer click instead of rebuilding a pivot table or query
-- **Decision-making** — metrics like activation rate and delinquency rate are visible continuously rather than calculated on request, so trends can be caught earlier

-Cost reduction and customer experience improvements would depend on how this is deployed inside an actual business (e.g., reduced analyst hours, faster response to at-risk segments) — this project demonstrates the reporting foundation those gains would be built on, rather than measuring them directly, since it runs on synthetic data.

 ## Business Insights

 The Credit Card Analytics Dashboard provides an executive-level view of customer behavior, transaction performance, revenue generation, and portfolio health.
 Built in Power BI, it lets stakeholders monitor KPIs, identify revenue drivers, and support data-driven decisions across the business.